Rules of the Competition

 Article 9: Responsibility

 The organisers cannot be held responsible for the cancellation, postponement or modification of the competition due to unforeseen circumstances.
-It is highly recommended not to wait until the last minute to transmit applications.
-Internet slowness, server problems or other issues beyond the organisers’ control may occur, resulting in the deadline passing without the application being transmitted.

 Article 10: Acceptance of regulations